Mega Millions: Miscellany

 A budget impasse due to the 2006 New Jersey Government shutdown led to the temporary closing of its non-essential agencies on July 1, 2006.
 Among the casualties were the Atlantic City casinos and the New Jersey Lottery.
 Not only were New Jersey's in-house games (such as Pick-6) not drawn for about a week, but all New Jersey lottery terminals were shut down, meaning Mega Millions could not be played in New Jersey, even though Mega Millions was drawn as usual.
 A similar shutdown happened in Minnesota on July 1, 2011.

 Elecia Battle made national headlines in January 2004 when she claimed that she had lost the winning ticket in the December 30, 2003, Mega Millions drawing.
 She then filed a lawsuit against the woman who had come forward with the ticket, Rebecca Jemison.
 Several days later, when confronted with contradictory evidence, she admitted that she had lied.
 Battle was charged with filing a false police report the following day.
 As a result of this false report, she was fined $1,000, ordered to perform 50 hours of community service, and required to compensate the police and courts for various costs incurred.

-The January 4, 2011 Mega Millions drawing drew attention for its similarity to "The Numbers," a sequence of six numbers that served as a plot device of the ABC drama series Lost.
+The January 4, 2011, Mega Millions drawing drew attention for its similarity to "The Numbers," a sequence of six numbers that served as a plot device of the ABC drama series Lost.
 One such usage involved character Hugo "Hurley" Reyes playing the sequence in a similar "Mega Lotto" game, winning a nine-figure jackpot and subsequently experiencing numerous misfortunes in his personal life.
 The first three numbers (4, 8, 15) and mega ball (42) in the Mega Millions drawing matched the first three numbers and the final number (which Hurley also used as the "mega ball" number) in the Lost sequence.
 The last two numbers in the Mega Millions drawing did not match the last two numbers that were used in the scene.
-Those who played "The Numbers", including from quick-picks, won $150 ($118 in California) in a non-Megaplier game; $600 with the multiplier.
+Those who played "The Numbers," including from quick-picks, won $150 ($118 in California) in a non-Megaplier game, $600 with the multiplier.

-The 12 original (before the 2010 cross-sell expansion) Mega Millions members have each produced at least one Mega Millions jackpot winner.